-The goal of the Department is to develop the student's critical understanding of visual culture in both art historical and archaeological contexts.
-Undergraduates are offered a diverse selection of courses in the art and archaeology of Africa, the Americas, Asia, and Europe.
-Students are encouraged to supplement their art-historical and archaeological studies with courses in other fields, to participate in internships at local museums and galleries, and to take advantage of Maryland's study abroad programs.
-Students with GPAs of 3.5 or higher and who have completed a minimum of 60 credits may apply to the Department's honors program.
+Students are encouraged to supplement their art historical and archaeological studies with courses in other fields, to participate in internships at local museums and galleries, and to take advantage of Maryland's study abroad programs.
+Students who have completed a minimum of 60 credits may apply to the department's honors program.

-Professors: A. Colantuono, M. Gill, J. Kuo, S. Mansbach, A. Wheelock
+Professors: A. Colantuono, E. Honig, J. Kuo, S. Mansbach, J. Shannon

-Associate Professors: A. McEwen, J. Shannon, A. Volk
+Associate Professors: M. Gensheimer, A. McEwen, J. Saggese, A. Volk

 Departmental advising is mandatory for all majors.
-Once registration begins, students must come in for departmental advising before the Department can remove their registration block.
+Once registration begins, students must make an appointment for departmental advising before the department can remove their registration block.
 Students should check for registration blocks and advising hours.

 Student Societies and Professional Organizations

 The Department of Art History and Archaeology has an active Undergraduate Art History Association (AHA) and is also affiliated with OrgSync.
-Interested students should contact the Director of Undergraduate Studies or the undergraduate advisor for more information or go to http://www.arthistory.umd.edu/art-history-association-aha and https://www.facebook.com/UmdAHA.
+Interested students should contact the Director of Undergraduate Studies or the Undergraduate Advisor for more information or go to http://facebook.com/UmdAHA/.